glassSnowBa11/Zach_BlueStampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://youtu.be/6riWrIckROo?si=Axr71W8-U0fV6GA3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
+- Since my previous milestone video I put the motion sensor and LED into a makeshift cardboard street light and the Arduino board is hidden underneath the model
+- My biggest challenge throughout BSE was wiring the LDR and the motion sensor
+- I Learned a lot about wiring and coding using Arduino through the program
-- What you hope to learn in the future after everything you've learned at BSE
+- I hope to further learn about civil engineering and coding after my time in BSE